 You may forgive your child for not lifting a finger to help around the house.
 Your future son- or daughter-in-law, may not be so forgiving.
 You may think your child will learn not to be so selfish or demanding when they lose all their friends, but that is much crueller than teaching your child yourself, to develop self-discipline and how to take turns, share, and how to win and lose graciously.

-The art of parenting is to love your child, just as they are.
+The art of parenting is to give unconditional love for your child, just as they are.
 But also, to steer your child towards success in life, with firm boundaries, and positive discipline.
 If you don’t know how to give these to your child, it’s important to explore how to do this or seek additional help.
 To give your child the best start in life, and solid foundations for their future success.